Busboom-Foo/.github/README.md

-# .github
+# Foo

-An Organization about Nothing
+An Organization about Nothing.